Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Conclusion

 \section{Conclusion}

-In this paper, beam-broadening algorithms for uniform rectangular array (URA) in low Earth orbit (LEO) satellite communications (SatComs) were studied.
-The proposed method is the first of its kind that jointly considers the path loss variation from satellite (SAT) to user terminal (UT) due to the Earth's curvature to guarantee quality of service (QoS), constant modulus constraint (CMC) for maximizing power amplifier (PA) efficiency, and out-of-beam radiation suppression to avoid interference.
-The URA design problem is formulated and decomposed into two uniform linear array (ULA) design subproblems with the idea of Kronecker product beamforming to alleviate the computational complexity.
-The non-convex ULA subproblems are solved by a convex iterative algorithm.
-Simulation results demonstrate the proposed method that can synthesize beampattern with low out-of-beam radiation, achieve CMC, and guarantee the received SNR in SAT service areas when service beamwidths are $10^{\circ}$, $30^{\circ}$, and $60^{\circ}$.
-Besides, the channel capacity evaluation shows that the proposed ``broadened-beam" beamformers can offer capacities that are at least four times greater than ``narrow-beam" beamformers employing an array steering vector when beam transition time is taken into account.
+In this study, beam broadening algorithms for uniform rectangular arrays (URAs) in low Earth orbit (LEO) satellite communications (SatComs) were studied.
+The proposed method is the first of its kind to jointly consider the path loss variation from satellite (SAT) to user terminal (UT) due to the Earth's curvature to guarantee quality of service (QoS), constant modulus constraints (CMCs) for maximizing power amplifier (PA) efficiency, and out-of-beam radiation suppression to avoid interference.
+The URA design problem is formulated and decomposed into two uniform linear array (ULA) design subproblems by utilizing decomposition based on Kronecker product beamforming, which significantly reduces the size of the optimized variables compared to the original URA design problem.
+The non-convex ULA subproblems are addressed using semidefinite relaxation (SDR) and a convex iterative algorithm.
+Simulation results demonstrate that the proposed method can synthesize beampatterns with low out-of-beam radiation, achieve CMCs, and guarantee the received SNR in SAT service areas when the service beamwidths are $10^{\circ}$, $30^{\circ}$, and $60^{\circ}$.
+In addition, the channel capacity evaluation shows that the proposed ``broadened-beam" beamformers can offer capacities that are at least four times greater than ``narrow-beam" beamformers employing an array steering vector when the beam transition time is considered.
 Therefore, the proposed method is a potential candidate for LEO broadcasting applications such as digital video broadcasting (DVB).
-In the future, an algorithm that can directly solve the URA design problem (\ref{P1_00}) with a large antenna size, e.g., \mbox{$32 \times 32$}, is worthwhile developing to achieve optimal out-of-beam radiation suppression once the computational complexity issues are overcome.
+In the future, an algorithm that can directly solve the URA design problem (\ref{P1_00}) with a large antenna size, e.g., \mbox{$32 \times 32$}, is worthwhile developing to achieve optimal out-of-beam radiation suppression.
+Moreover, to save hardware costs, utilizing phase shifters with reduced quantization bits and applying different subarray partitions or clustered arrays for URA design is also worth further exploration.